saucepan14/TPMSecuredArch/README.md

 Mount with this command
 ```
-mount /dev/mapper/root /mmt
+mount /dev/mapper/root /mnt
 ```
-After you have arch-chrooted into the now mounted partion you will need to be sure to generate /etc/fstab using the following:
+After you have arch-chrooted into the now mounted partition you will need to be sure to generate /etc/fstab using the following:
 ```
 genfstab -U -p /mnt /mnt/etc/fstab
 ```